ulinnuhaha/truku_translation/README.md

 ```
 pip install -r requirements.txt
 ```
-For the one-directional translation model (Truku➝ Chinese or Chinese➝Truku), please go to the `1-directional translation` directory.
+For the one-directional translation model (Truku➝ Chinese or Chinese➝Truku) only, please go to the `1-directional translation` directory.
-## Upgrade of NLLB model by expanding the tokenizer vocab
+## Upgrade the NLLB model by expanding the tokenizer vocab
 If you want to upgrade the NLLB model by expanding the tokenizer vocabs from a language such as Traditional Chinese Language, You can run a text-based Jupyter Notebook file:
 ```
 upgrade_nllb_tokenizer.ipynb